streamshub/flink-sql-examples/docs/anomaly-detection/index.md

 As the name suggests, it indicates to only output one row when a match is found.

-Once released, `ALL ROWS PER MATCH` will be able to output multiple rows instead.
+Once released, `ALL ROWS PER MATCH` will allow you to output multiple rows instead.

 ---